 Seasonal activities in Ohiopyle State Park

+Don’t forget to pack your fishing gear in the motorhome before heading to the park.
 The Youghiogheny River runs through the heart of Ohiopyle State Park and is a provider of some top-notch trout fishing.
-Fingerling trout are stocked throughout the entire section of river in the park.
+Fingerling trout are a popular catch in this river.
 Meadow Run is another area that supplies smaller stream fishing.
-With all fishing excursions, Pennsylvania's Fish and Boat Commission laws and regulations always apply.
+With all fishing excursions, Pennsylvania's Fish and Boat Commission laws and regulations always apply, so make sure you have your fishing license and trout tags up to date and carry them with you while fishing.

 The park is a designated Important Mammal Area and Important Bird Area, meaning nature is prolific and protected.
 With a variety of habitats hosted here, guests can be sure to spy all sorts of critters.
-On the list of local residents are the white-tailed deer, black bear, bobcats, river otters, kingfishers, osprey, rattlesnakes, and more.
+The list of local residents includes the white-tailed deer, bobcats, river otters, kingfishers, and osprey.
 The park offers a perfect opportunity to snap a few photos of the area wildlife, or simply marvel in the splendor of sharing the earth with such creatures.
 Always maintain a safe distance from wildlife and be sure to bring your binoculars.